firecmsco/firecms/website/docs/custom_views.md

 ---

-If you need to develop a custom view that does not map directly to a Firestore collection you can implement it as
+If you need to develop a custom view that does not map directly to a Firestore collection you can implement it as a React component.

+You need to define the name, route and the component, and add it to the main navigation, as the example below.

+By default, it will show in the main navigation view.

 For custom views you can define the following props:
 * `path` string | string[]